mental689/paddict/README.md

 These document-level labels are noisy, to be cautious!

 * Now use OCR to extract the whole text content from PDF.
 The text is then tokenized and parsed into keywords and then is visualized in the reader page.

+* Added note features.

+* Currently, to monitor the reading processes, we employ several features:

+	* __Webcam__: to capture the reading profile.
+Unlike other activities such as driving, which need part information like hand signals (driving is done by hands), reading is completely done by eyes.
+Therefore, we focus on monitoring the face information only.
+	* [__Blinking__](https://en.wikipedia.org/wiki/Blinking): readers who is likely to fall asleep during reading papers often have abnormal blinking.
+We choose this as our analysis target.

 ### Acknowledgement